 Argentine transfer pricing rules follow arm's-length rule and follow the OECD guidelines with some divergences.

-In addition to satisfying transfer pricing documentation requirements, multinational entities with an annual global income of AUD 1 billion or more are required to provide the ATO with three statements (a master file, a local file and a country-by-country (CbC) report) within 12 months after the end of their income tax year.
+In addition to satisfying transfer pricing documentation requirements, multinational entities with an annual global income of AUD1 billion or more are required to provide the ATO with 3 statements (a master file, a local file and a country-by-country, or CbC, report) within 12 months after the end of their income tax year.
 These statements require multinationals to report details regarding their international related party dealings, revenues, profits and taxes paid by jurisdiction.
-These measures took effect from income years commencing on or after January 1, 2016.

 Brazilian transfer pricing rules apply to transactions between a Brazilian party and a foreign related entity or any entity domiciled in a tax haven jurisdiction or subject to privileged tax regime.
 In general, Brazilian transfer pricing rules follow arm's-length principles but deviate significantly from the OECD guidelines as it provides for only certain methods and fixed statutory margins.
 The legislation allows taxpayer to freely choose the method as there is no best method rule and no functional analysis required.

-Arm's-length principles generally are applied under Canadian tax law to transactions between related entities.
+Arm’s-length principles generally are applied under Canadian tax law to transactions between a taxpayer and any non-resident person with which the taxpayer does not deal at arm’s length.
 The applicable Canadian rules are similar in many respects to the OECD guidelines, with certain material differences.

 Related party transactions must be conducted on an arm's-length basis.
-Otherwise, the Chinese tax authorities may make an adjustment within ten years.
+Otherwise, the Chinese tax authorities may make an adjustment within 10 years.